sethupathib/Answers/README.md

 6. How to work for "OpenRoad" Development?
 (Routing/STA Engine).
 7. Learning Shell Scripting.
 8. Write on Medium about "PG: When to pursue".
-9. Write about "VLSI CAD Competitions".
+9. Design Pitch to Nivruti Rai.

 ------------------------